Transactions

 period of time, and then prune it.

-Ideal simulation with instant finality
+Ideal simulation with instant confirmation

 - User creates a transaction